Korg

 Retail prices change, so check current pricing at retailers.

-The KDP70 edges ahead in Beginner and Night Practice and Value.
+the KDP70 is stronger in beginner support, quiet practice and value for money.
 The LP-380U costs $199 less.
-Choose the KDP70 if you prioritize beginner-friendly features.
+Choose the KDP70 if beginner-friendly features matters most.

-Kawai KDP70 →The LP-380U scores higher in Touch Reality, while the YDP-105 edges ahead in Beginner and Night Practice and Value.
-Choose the LP-380U if you prioritize realistic touch.
+Kawai KDP70 →The LP-380U scores higher in piano-like touch, while the YDP-105 is stronger in beginner support, quiet practice and value for money.
+Choose the LP-380U if piano-like touch matters most.

 Read more →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.